How to Use Hazard Reporting Forms

 Airport safety forms are hazard reporting forms that are specific to airports.
 However, they are also applicable to smaller operators who may have a private runway, client facilities, or comprise a significant portion of the local operating environment.
 In all cases, such operators will face “airport-like” issues.

-Such reports capture general information that are relevant to facility operational issues.
+Such reports capture general information that is relevant to facility operational issues.

 4 – Bird Strike Report